 More generally, Josh's research interests include better understanding ways in which the law may be used to achieve social change, and how and why individuals decide to engage with legal institutions.
-Josh has a wealth of research experience assisting with a variety of projects, and most recently was a lead author for the AHRI's project Privacy, Technology and Domestic and Family Violence: What is happening in Australia and New Zealand?.
+Josh has a wealth of research experience assisting with a variety of projects, and most recently was a lead author for the AHRI's project examining the relationships between privacy, technology, and domestic and family violence.
 Josh also has considerable teaching experience, having taught Constitutional Law, Public Law, Human Rights, and Legal Research across UNSW, Macquarie University and Western Sydney University.
 Josh was the 2019 Higher Degree Research Faculty Representative for the Faculty of Law at UNSW.

 Josh is an admitted lawyer to the Supreme Court of NSW.

 2019-2021: Legal Research and Writing: Australian Law (LAWS2277/JURD7272)

 2018: Legal Research Methods (LAWS2385/JURD7285)

 2019: Human Rights, Policy and the Law (LAWS260)